Skin school, Skincare

 Are you extremely shiny before leaving the house in the morning, or do you not start producing oil until midday?

-Do you wake up with greasy skin or with very tight and dry skin?
+Do you wake up with greasy or very tight and dry skin?

 Those are all ways you can test out your skin type.
 Skin types are not just black and white.
 You can fall in between; normal skin can lean more toward the dry/oily side.

 As a side note, tretinoin and other prescription creams can dry out the skin initially.
-It would be best if you didn’t diagnose yourself with dry skin after changing your regimen.
+It would be best not to diagnose yourself with dry skin after changing your regimen.

 Now that you know your skin type, both skin type and skin condition need separate care.
 Let’s find out how else you can make your skincare more suitable.